 - Helps to develop a healthier and easier way of managing and expressing emotions

-- Helps to avoid behaviors like unhealthy, negative, hostile, damaging, self-destructive behaviors.
+- Helps to avoid behaviors like unhealthy, negative, hostile, damaging, and self-destructive behaviors.

 - IPT brings stability in moods